Charities and NGOs in Türkiye

 - International partnerships: partners of UN agencies, USAID, ECHO, FCDO, or major foundations have usually passed vendor due-diligence checks.

-Each Turkish charity profile on GiveRadar combines registration, public-benefit/tax-exempt status, financials, governance, and third-party signals into a single 0-100 integrity score.
+Each Turkish charity profile on GiveRadar combines registration, public-benefit status, governance, contact availability, and third-party signals into a single 0-100 integrity score.
 Read our integrity score methodology for the full weighting.

-This page works as a Turkey charity explorer: every registered Turkish dernek and vakif we hold data on, ranked and filterable by province, cause area, public-benefit status, financial transparency, presence of a website, and size.
-Use the filters on the left to narrow by category (earthquake, refugee, children, education, environment, foundations, women, disability, religion, advocacy, and more), and the search bar to find a specific organization by name or tax number.
-The directory updates daily as we ingest new registration data and enrich existing records with contact details, financials, programs, and news coverage.
+This page works as a Türkiye charity explorer: every registered Turkish dernek and vakif we hold data on, ranked and filterable by province, cause area, public-benefit status, financial transparency, presence of a website, and size.
+Use the filters on the left to narrow by category (earthquake, refugee, children, education, environment, foundations, women, disability, religion, advocacy, and more), and the search bar to find a specific organization by name.
+We enrich records with contact details, websites, programs, and news coverage as sources become available.
 To compare Turkish giving against other markets, browse all countries or jump straight to disaster relief charities globally.

 Most Turkish charities accept credit-card, bank-transfer, and SMS donations directly through their websites.
 Turkish donors can deduct up to 5% of taxable income (10% in disaster zones and for specific public-benefit purposes) on donations to recognized public-benefit organizations.
 International donors typically give through US 501(c)(3) intermediaries, European fiscal sponsors, or platforms like GlobalGiving.
 GiveRadar links to each charity's official donation channel where available and flags fundraising pages that look unverified.
 For a structured donor walkthrough, read our donor due-diligence guide.